exeQutor/RWM-Option/README.md

 ## API

+There is only one function to use in retrieving an option value.

 ### rwm_option

-Use only one main function to retrieve all options by passing an option key.
+Returns the option value by passing through an option key as an argument.

 ```
 rwm_option(key)